 Given the widely public reaction to the Commons Clause licensing change from another vendor, we felt it was important to let the community at large know that Hazelcast’s 10-year consistent stance on open-source licensing is not changing.
 In fact that was one of the first public questions posed by InfoQ to our new CEO, Kelly […]

-Update 6 March 2019 Hazelcast 3.12 introduced a new CP Subsystem based on an In-Memory RAFT for the atomic data structures discussed in this blog.
-This is an ideal solution recommended by Kyle Kingsbury which we have now implemented.
-See Hazelcast IMDG 3.12 Introduces CP Subsystem.
-Jepsen Analysis Kyle Kingsbury (aka @aphyr) has prepared an […]
+Update: June 10, 2020 Updated a number of the links as content and documentation have changed.
+Update: March 6, 2019 Hazelcast 3.12 introduced a new CP Subsystem based on an In-Memory RAFT for the atomic data structures discussed in this blog.
+This is an ideal solution recommended by Kyle Kingsbury which we have now implemented. […]

 I am very excited to announce that after months of engineering work and assistance from Pivotal, Hazelcast Jet is now available as a Tile on Pivotal Cloud Foundry (PCF) – the first general purpose data processing platform available on PCF.
 As a member of the Cloud Foundry community we are determined to enhance the services […]

 We recently conducted a second performance benchmark between Redis 3.2.8 cluster and a Hazelcast IMDG 3.8 cluster, following on from an earlier benchmark we did last year against 3.0.7.
 Check out the benchmark.
 Hazelcast Faster In summary, when comparing get performance, Hazelcast IMDG was up to 56% faster than Redis.
 For set performance, the Hazelcast […]